Enrolment at Westlake Boys High School:

 2. It aims to serve the whole of its community, and is proud that it reflects accurately the increasingly multicultural area that it serves.
 The school’s community is to be found within its designated ‘school zone’, as well as beyond the boundaries of that small space.
 Westlake’s community includes staff, former students and friends of the school, and is to be found throughout the North Shore, Auckland, New Zealand and the world.

-3. Westlake Boys High School provides State secondary education from Form Three to Form Seven for boys only, recognising the preference for single-sex education by the School community.
+3. Westlake Boys High School provides State secondary education from Year 9 to Year 13 for boys only, recognising the preference for single-sex education by the School community.

 4. Westlake Boys High School is committed to offering as broad and balanced an education as possible, including a dual pathway in the senior school.
 It will offer a full range of courses to its students, and will endeavour to ensure that the needs of each young man is met through its curriculum.

 5. Westlake Boys High School provides boys with a rigorous academic education.
 Each student is expected to pursue excellence in acquiring the knowledge and skills and the sense of values which the school has always provided.

 6. The school expects the pursuit of all-round excellence in academic, sporting and cultural activities, encouraging each student to recognise and develop his individual potential to the full and to gain pride and satisfaction through setting demanding personal goals and striving to attain them.

 7. Two other facts are also relevant in determining the character of our Enrolment Scheme: